 Here's how easy it is to install powerline adaptors.
 Plug one adapter into a power socket near your router and attach it to the router with an ethernet cable (usually supplied with the powerline kit- or check out the best ethernet cables in our separate roundup).

 Then go to the room where you want to hook up a device to the network, plug the second adapter into a nearby power socket, and connect another ethernet cable from that to the device you want to get online.

 That's it.
 It really is plug and play.

 As we've said, some Powerline adapters also have built-in Wi-Fi and create a new wireless network in that second room.
 This means you can get a strong, fast signal for your laptop, smartphone, tablet or another Wi-Fi gadget.
 If you just want great Wi-Fi coverage across your entire home and not just a new hotspot in one weak room, then consider "Mesh"; read our roundup of the best Mesh Wi-Fi network kits.
 But Powerline with Wi-Fi is a simple solution that works very well.

 What other features should I look for?

 You should also consider adapters that have an integrated "pass-through" power socket and therefore don't take up a valuable wall socket.

-PC Advisor tests powerline adapters in real-world environments so check out our list below for our performance results and recommendations, along with links to our full reviews for speed scores and feature explanations.
+Tech Advisor tests powerline adapters in real-world environments so check out our list below for our performance results and recommendations, along with links to our full reviews for speed scores and feature explanations.
 Some of the adapters we review here were tested a couple of years ago, but the basic technology hasn't changed much and these are gadgets that you don't need to upgrade very often, making them even better value for money.